 Vitamin B12 is one of the numerous essential vitamins.
 This means that it can’t be produced by the body.
-Normally, vitamin B12 is found in products that are animal-based but they can also be found as injections and oral supplements.
-There are numerous roles which vitamin b12 plays in the body.
-So, what is vitamin B12 good for?
+Normally, this vitamin is found in products that are animal-based but they can also be found as injections and oral supplements.
+There are numerous roles which the vitamin plays in the body.
+So, what is this vitamin good for?

 Preventing Birth Defects

 Pregnant mothers are often advised to take adequate amounts of vitamin B12.
 This is because it helps to improve the development of the fetus’ nervous system and the brain.
 When there is a deficiency of this vitamin during the early pregnancy stages, the baby may be born with birth defects like the neural tube defects.
 An inadequacy may also cause miscarriage and sometimes premature birth.

 This vitamin plays an important role in the production of red blood cells.
 It helps to reduce the likelihood of a person developing anemia by increasing the production of red blood cells.
 It ensures that the cells are healthy, small in size, and they have a round shape that is easy to transport along the bloodstream.
 Note that anaemia is usually caused by irregularly shaped blood cells which are larger in size.